 Endometriosis and constipation

-The topic of dealing with constipation combined with endometriosis is very close to the heart for many sufferers this disease.
+The topic of dealing with constipation combined with endometriosis is very close to the heart for many sufferers.

 There are many accounts of this problem to be found on various endo blogs and message boards.

 There is nothing worse than that bloated feeling, and feeling toxic when not being able to clear the bowels.
 To try and deal with this on top of the pain of endometriosis adds insult to injury.

 There is also the pain from inflammation in the general pelvic cavity area, and pain/discomfort caused by gastro-intestinal symptoms.

 Now let’s face it – constipation seems to be a ‘woman’s thing’.
 Many diseases can cause issues with constipation for various reasons.

 Two facts about the female body must weigh in:

 - The female intestinal tract is shorter than a man’s

 - Women have very different hormones than men's